Lamar in Darlington County, South Carolina — The American South (South Atlantic)

 Erected 2011 by The Darlington County Historical Commission.
 (Marker Number 16 - 66.)

 Other nearby markers.
-Fair Hope Presbyterian Church (approx. 3.8 miles away); Augustin Wilson (approx. 5.4 miles away); Battle of Mount Elon (approx. 5˝ miles away); Oates (approx. 6.3 miles away); Laurie M. Lawson (approx. 6.9 miles away); Ellison Durant Smith (approx. 7.2 miles away); Lynchburg Presbyterian Church and Cemetery (approx. 7˝ miles away); William Andrew Dowling (approx. 7.6 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Fair Hope Presbyterian Church (approx. 3.8 miles away); Augustin Wilson (approx. 5.4 miles away); Battle of Mount Elon (approx. 5½ miles away); Oates (approx. 6.3 miles away); Laurie M. Lawson (approx. 6.9 miles away); Ellison Durant Smith (approx. 7.2 miles away); Lynchburg Presbyterian Church and Cemetery (approx. 7½ miles away); William Andrew Dowling (approx. 7.6 miles away).

 Categories. • African Americans • Churches & Religion •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on March 19, 2012, by Anna Inbody of Columbia, South Carolina.
-This page has been viewed 636 times since then.
+This page has been viewed 695 times since then and 3 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on March 19, 2012, by Anna Inbody of Columbia, South Carolina. • Bill Pfingsten was the editor who published this page.